W427697/Discord-/MIGRATION.md

 This approach aligns with our philosophy of transparency and puts users in control of their Webpack and Babel configurations.

 We are committed to minimizing magic behind the scenes.
-By removing `framework.options.fastRefresh`, we are taking a step closer to a Storybook that doesn't impose unnecessary configurations on users.
+By removing `framework.options.fastRefresh`, we are moving closer to a Storybook that doesn't impose unnecessary configurations on users.
 Instead, we encourage users to leverage their existing Webpack and Babel setups, fostering a more transparent and customizable development environment.

-You don't have to add fast refresh to `@storybook/nextjs`, since it is already configured there as a default to match the same experience as `next dev`.
+You don't have to add fast refresh to `@storybook/nextjs` since it is already configured there as a default to match the same experience as `next dev`.

 #### `typescript.skipBabel` removed

-We have removed the `typescript.skipBabel` option in Storybook 8.0.0.
+We have removed the `typescript.skipBabel` option in Storybook 8.0.
 Please use `typescript.skipCompiler` instead.

 #### Dropping support for Node.js 16